nigelwhite/edibles-barrio/readmeNW.txt

-This is a drupal/core project so updating core is composer update drupal/core --with-dependencies
+This was a drupal/core project, now converted to recommended-project

 Remote is on php 7.3 on Graham's server, running composer v 2.1.12.